hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### How can I copy or move my downloaded files into my Labs folder?
 - **Symptoms**: After downloading data, the user wants to move it into a shared Labs directory but does not see a move option inside Loop.
-- **Resolution**: Use the folder icon in the project’s **Downloads** tab to launch the Open OnDemand Files application at the project workspace path.
-From there, the standard Files interface lets you move or copy the downloaded directories into any location you have access to, including Labs-managed folders.
-Alternatively, user can change the project folder to the Labs directory before downloading the files.
+- **Resolution**: Use the **Update project workspace** button on the **Downloads** tab on the project detail view to change the project folder.
+All files downloaded onto that project will be moved automatically from the previous folder to the new one (Select the Lab folder).
+To copy files instead of moving them, use the Open OnDemand Files application at the project workspace path, select the files you want to copy, click on Copy/Move, go to the target location and click on the Copy button.
-- **Escalation**: If the Files app cannot reach the target Labs directory, confirm the user’s filesystem permissions or involve HPC support for quota and ACL checks.
+- **Escalation**: If Loop updata project workspace functionality cannot reach the target Labs directory, confirm the user’s filesystem permissions or disk quotas.

 ### Download shows an error status
 - **Symptoms**: A completed download displays an `error` badge even though the transfer appeared to finish.
 The user is unsure whether the file is usable.